garrandall/popular-music-data/tracks/come-and-get-with-me-keith-sweat-snoop-dogg.md

 I got what you need (Got what you need, girl)

 Now I have seen a lot of girls, but none like you
-Your red-boned and thick, got it goin' on, ooh
+Your red-boned and thick, got it goin' on, oh
 She's in the next room, I slid by the restroom
 And all I heard was zoom-zoom-zoom
 I see you peekin', but you ain't speakin'